Manu Feildel: Personal life

+Feildal holds dual French and Australian citizenship.

 Feildel and his wife Veronica Anne "Ronnie" Morshead (b.
 Kingston, 1969) separated during 2009, after 12 years together.
-They have one son Jonti.
+They have one son, Jonti, who plays Rugby League for the Glebe Dirty Reds, a Sydney Roosters feeder club.

 Feildel became engaged to Pattaya go-go bar manager Clarissa Weerasena in November 2013, and they married in January 2018.
-The couple have a daughter Charlee born in 2015.

-Clarissa is a cook on Better Homes and Gardens.
+The couple have a daughter, Charlee, born in 2015.
+Weerasena is a cook on Better Homes and Gardens.